volodymyrhudyma/blog/content/blog/13-most-used-utility-types-in-typescript.md

 type FunctionParameters = Parameters<typeof addNumbers>;
 ```

-You can also retrieve an individual parameter:
+You can also retrieve a single parameter:

 ```typescript
 const addNumbers = (x: number, y: number) => {